 They offer special programs that are tailored to unique individual needs such as: Housing Services and Drug Or Alcohol Urine Screening.

-LifeSkills Service Center is a facility in Edmonton, KY providing services in and around Metcalfe County.
+LifeSkills Service Center is a rehab center providing services in and around Metcalfe County.

 They provide a wide range of services, settings and treatment approaches such as:Psychotropic Medication, Community Mental Health Center, Telemedicine Therapy.